Trump trade fury torpedoes Canada's G7 summit - Journal du Cameroun

 – ‘Pushed around’ –

-Earlier, Trudeau had told reporters that Trump’s decision to invoke national security to justify US tariffs on imports of steel and aluminum was “kind of insulting” to Canadian veterans who had stood by their US allies in conflicts dating back to World War I.
+Earlier, Trudeau had told reporters that Trump’s decision to invoke national security to justify US tariffs steel and aluminum imports was “kind of insulting” to Canadian veterans who had stood by their US allies in conflicts dating back to World War I.

 “Canadians are polite and reasonable but we will also not be pushed around,” he said.